 Applying this idea elsewhere in Haiti

 This idea or variants of it can be applied elsewhere.
-The joint PhD program (between Universités d’État d’Haiti, des Antilles et de Nîmes) is a case in point.
+The joint PhD program (between Université d’État d’Haiti, des Antilles et de Nîmes) is a case in point.
 Hôpital Universitaire de Mirebalais operated by Partners in Health (Zanmi Lasante) is another one.
 In these examples of effective international cooperation, the volunteering aspect and local participation are of utmost importance.
 Many more similar programs (not projects) are needed throughout the country, not only in education and health, but also in the business sectors such as agriculture, energy, transportation, engineering, etc. These business undertakings would be labelled "social enterprises" and part of the net profits generated may be used to redistribute to the neediest in the Haitian society.

 Let’s hope that the country will find some form of stability, will put an end to institutional corruption, will embrace good governance, and will promote local production that will generate jobs, including high skills and high-paying ones.
 Such a scenario is required to improve the standard of living of the population, stop the brain drain, and keep highly trained individuals in the country that is in dire need of its human capital.